HerbCaudill/react-redux-worker/README.md

 yarn demo
 ```

 Then open http://localhost:1234 in a browser.
-You should see this:
+You should see something like this:

 ![demo](./img/worker-demo.gif)